 - Short writing assignments and quizzes.

-- At least five essays, one of which will be an argument, written through multiple drafts according to your instructor's written policy, submitted within the assigned time frame.
-Some instructors may elect to require complete revision of a previous essay, in lieu of essay number five.
-To receive a passing grade in ENGL 1100, you must submit all of the major writing assignments.
+- At least four essays, one of which will be an argument, written through multiple drafts according to your instructor's written policy, submitted within the assigned time frame.
+To receive a passing grade in the course, you must submit all of the major writing assignments.
 (Late penalties will be determined by each instructor's written policy.)

-Your final grade will be determined by an average of seven grades: five essay grades (75% percent of final grade), a final exam grade (10% of final grade), and a combined journal/quiz/homework/class participation grade (15% of final grade).
+Your final grade will be determined by an average of seven grades: at least four essay grades, a final exam grade, and a combined journal/quiz/homework/class participation grade.

 Regular attendance in a writing class is essential; every new assignment will build on skills developed during the previous one.
 Therefore, you are expected to attend every class session.
 Poor attendance will seriously affect your final grade; according to official Anderson University policy, you may be directly penalized after your number of absences exceeds the number of class meeting hours per week.
 For more information concerning this matter, please read your instructor's individual attendance policy.

 ENGLISH DEPARTMENT POLICY STATEMENT ON ABSENCES DUE TO PARTICIPATION IN A UNIVERSITY-SANCTIONED ACTIVITY: